Attractions & Activities in Kalinzu Forest | Queen Elizabeth National Park

 Hiking in kalinzu forest

-There are different Hiking trails used by different hikers with in Kalinzu forest and each of the trails leads to different destinations offering different sightings along the way such as different tree species, rivers, waterfalls, beautiful vegetation cover, wildlife and many more.
-These trails include;
+There are different hiking trails used by different hikers within Kalinzu forest and each of the trails leads to different destinations, offering different sightings along the way, such as different tree species, rivers, waterfalls, beautiful vegetation cover, wildlife and many more.
+These trails include

 The best time to visit Kalinzu forest